-- 1. Purpose.
-The landscape regulations within the Unified Development Ordinance are intended to guide the development and redevelopment of the Town of Pendleton for the following purposes: - a.
+1. Purpose.
+The landscape regulations within the Unified Development Ordinance are intended to guide the development and redevelopment of the Town of Pendleton for the following purposes:

+a.
 Quality of Life.
-To improve the overall quality of life for all of Pendleton's citizens by increasing the amount of living landscaping in the community. - b.
+To improve the overall quality of life for all of Pendleton's citizens by increasing the amount of living landscaping in the community.

+b.
 Public Health.
 To improve the public's mental and physical health by ensuring living landscapes are present throughout the urban area.

-- c.
+c.
 Future Vision.
-To use landscaping to help implement the Town of Pendleton's Comprehensive Plan and all of its elements, including the Bicycle & Pedestrian Plan, the Thoroughfare Plan, the Downtown Revitalization Plan and the Parks Master Plan. - d.
+To use landscaping to help implement the Town of Pendleton's Comprehensive Plan and all of its elements, including the Bicycle & Pedestrian Plan, the Thoroughfare Plan, the Downtown Plan and the Parks Master Plan.

+d.
 Community Character.
-To use landscaping to help create a sense of place for the Town, including within corridors, subdivisions, gateways and neighborhoods. - e.
+To use landscaping to help create a sense of place for the Town, including within corridors, subdivisions, gateways and neighborhoods.

+e.
 Environmental Impact.
-To off-set the impacts of development and redevelopment by requiring installation of living plants to improve air quality, decrease stormwater runoff, reduce erosion and provide shade. - f.
+To off-set the impacts of development and redevelopment by requiring installation of living plants to improve air quality, decrease stormwater runoff, reduce erosion and provide shade.

+f.
 Preservation.
-To identify and incentivize preservation of important landscapes and trees. - g.
+To identify and incentivize preservation of important landscapes and trees.

+g.
 Aesthetics.
-To preserve and enhance the scenic and natural beauty of the Town's landscape. - h.
+To preserve and enhance the scenic and natural beauty of the Town's landscape.

+h.
 Compatibility.
-To use landscaping to increase compatibility between different land uses. - i.
+To use landscaping to increase compatibility between different land uses.

+i.
 Support Native Flora and Fauna.
-Encourage keeping the needs of wildlife in mind as development progresses. - j.
-Invasives.
-The use of invasive plantings is prohibited.
-Reference the Pendleton Tree Care Manual for approved species list.
+Encourage keeping the needs of wildlife in mind as development progresses.